DavidCEllis/PrefabClasses/README.md

 Classes are written lazily when their methods are first needed.

-> [!WARNING]
-> There is a second form of generation that works by modifying the AST, however
-> this is deprecated and will be removed in the next major version.
-> It required placing an import hook in order to use it and it was complex to maintain.

 For more detail look at the [documentation](https://prefabclasses.readthedocs.io).

 ## Usage ##